nelson6e65/datatables.net-translations/README.md

 ```

 ## Contributing

-Join the project in [Transifex](https://www.transifex.com/nelson6e65/datatables-translations/) and start to translate.
+### Translate
+In order to translate this project, you should join the project in [Transifex](https://www.transifex.com/nelson6e65/datatables-translations/).
+More info in [TRANSLATORS.md](TRANSLATORS.md) file.

->Note: If you are not registered yet, you can easily register via Github.
+>Note: If you are not registered yet, you can easily register via GitHub.